darkmagic2/Fullstack-note-app/readme.md

 Fullstack Note App
-A fullstack web application built with NestJS (backend), React (frontend), and PostgreSQL (database) to manage notes with tagging and archiving features.
+A fullstack web application built with NestJS (backend), React (frontend), and PostgreSQL (database) to manage notes with tagging, archiving, and editing features.
 Features

 Add Notes: Create notes with titles, content, and optional tags.